teeeskay/duke_coursera_ai_pm_projects/README.md

 # duke_coursera_ai_pm_projects
 Portfolio page to showcase projects done in AI Product Management specialization offered by Duke University on Coursera, completed in 2022

-**Course 1 Project:** Regression analysis to predict eletrical energy output of a power plant.
+**Course 1 Project:** Regression analysis to predict electrical energy output of a power plant.
 **Presentation:** https://www.youtube.com/watch?v=Qjk2-JKHkkM

 **Course 2 Project:** Personalized recommendations in food delivery apps - an exercise to manage a mock ML product/project through identifying a problem/opportunity and coming up with a plan.